-	Always a Bigger Fish: The sniper kills wave after wave of German infantry without fear of retribution - until he stares down the barrel of a Tiger II in the final battle.
+Always a Bigger Fish: The sniper kills wave after wave of German infantry without fear of retribution - until he stares down the barrel of a Marder in the final battle.
 From a clocktower, no less.

 Anyone Can Die: "Can" hardly does it.
 Only 3 men survive the battle of Ramelle.
 Two don't even make it that far.

-In what appears to be a subversion, another scene has a soldier's helmet getting hit with a bullet.
-However, being a glancing hit, the bullet bounced off the helmet.
+In what appears to be a subversion, another scene in the sequence has a soldier's helmet getting hit with a bullet.
+However, being a glancing hit, the bullet bounces off the helmet.
 Then the poor fool takes off his helmet to look at the mark left by the bullet, without putting his head down.
 No points for guessing what happens next.

 The Omaha Beach scene was filmed at Curracloe Beach in Ireland, as filming at Normandy was not an option for several reasons.
 Although Curracloe resembles Normandy in most important aspects, the actual D-Day landings were timed with the low tide and thus the German bunkers were roughly◊ 800 yards◊ from◊ the water◊.
 It's important to stress that using Curracloe's shorter beach was a conscious and pragmatic decision by the film crew and not an "all too common trap" they fell for, as some critics have claimed.